AbdulmajeedMatamat/ProblemSolving/README.md

+ProblemSolving

-I Solved more than 90 problems and one small project which helped me to enhance my skills, expand my knowledge and prepare for the university .
+I Solved more than 90 problems and one small project which helped me to find out that I love programming and I want to make it my major in university to learn more about it .

 How to learn programming the right way? do not waste your time in the wrong place This is to summarize it: